Oxted: Residential development

 Although there is thought to have been a religious building on the site of St Mary's Church since before the Norman Conquest, it is unclear whether there was a significant nucleated settlement close to the site.
 It is possible that much of the population was thinly dispersed throughout the parish until the 12th century.

 The settlement of Old Oxted was founded in the 13th and 14th centuries, to the south east of St Mary's Church, centred on a crossroads where the Guildford to Canterbury road met Beadle's Lane (leading to the south) and Brook Hill (leading to London via the ascent of the North Downs).
 The street plan does not appear to have changed significantly since medieval times, although the surface of the High Street appears to have been lowered at some stage, most likely to reduce the steepness of the gradient as it approaches the stream at its east end.
-The oldest buildings in the village, 2-6 Godstone Road and The Old Bell pub, date from the 15th and 16th centuries.
+The oldest buildings in the village, 2–6 Godstone Road and The Old Bell pub, date from the 15th and 16th centuries.
 Several of the houses are thought to have originated as open hall houses, which have since been modified.

 The opening of the railway line through Oxted in 1884, stimulated a rapid of phase of development in the parish.
 Since the line crossed the Guildford to Canterbury Road on an iron viaduct, it was not practical to build a station at this point.
 The site chosen for the station was to the northeast of Old Oxted and to the east of St Mary's Church.

 With the arrival of the railway in 1884 (after many years' delay caused by lack of funds) Oxted boomed in line with London's trade growth around its station, north-east of Old Oxted, and new buildings created "New Oxted".
 These new buildings were built in the Tudor style, particularly with stucco frontages.
-All Saints Catholic Church was built in 1913–1928 designed by Arts & Crafts architect James L. Williams (died 1926, his other work includes Royal School of Needlework, St George's in Sudbury, London (1926–27) and The Pound House in Totteridge (1907)).
+All Saints’ Catholic Church was built in 1913–1928 designed by Arts and Crafts architect James L. Williams (died 1926, his other work includes Royal School of Needlework, St George's in Sudbury, London (1926–27) and The Pound House in Totteridge (1907).
 The United Reformed Church's building followed in 1935, which is listed for its coloured glass and Byzantine design by architect Frederick Lawrence.

+Development was supported by Charles Hoskins Master through his Barrow Green Estate selling land parcels for building on what became Chichele Road Circa 1912 and the gifting of Master Park in 1924 for recreation space.
+Road and place names in Oxted such as Barrow Green Road, Chichele Road (named from their ancestral link to Archbishop of Canterbury Henry Chichele), The Hoskins (on the site of the former Hoskins Arms Hotel), Hoskins Road, Hoskins Walk, Master Close and Master Park provide a lasting legacy to the family involvement.

 In 2011 The Daily Telegraph listed Oxted as the twentieth richest town in Britain.